Other / mixed grade configuration · Hughes, AK

 What is the racial and ethnic makeup of Johnny Oldman School?

-The largest demographic group at Johnny Oldman School is American Indian / Alaska Native at 93.1%.
-The school serves a student body in Hughes, AK.
+The largest demographic group at Johnny Oldman School is American Indian / Alaska Native at 93.1% of enrollment, in Hughes, AK.

 What is the Resource Investment Index for Johnny Oldman School?

-Johnny Oldman School has a Resource Investment Index of 40/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Johnny Oldman School has a Resource Investment Index of 39/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page